Hiring a bricklaying apprentice makes good business sense:

 - The cost of employing an apprentice is less than it would be to take on another employee

-- Hiring an apprentice gives you access to the $4,000 Federal Government subsidy
+- Hiring an apprentice gives you access to a number of subsidies and incentives

-And don’t forget, once your apprentice has completed his apprenticeship – and becomes a fully qualified bricklayer, you’ll have a qualified tradesperson to work for you.
-More skilled hands means less time to do the same work – or allows you, to take on more work (and revenue) for your business.
+Once your apprentice has completed his apprenticeship – and becomes a fully qualified bricklayer, you’ll have a qualified tradesperson to work for you.
+More skilled hands means less time to do the same work – or allows you to take on more work (and revenue) for your business.

 An apprentice is an investment in your business